-FiF.KFDF/A-boFI-136/22 Introduction into Higher Mathematics 1 per week: 2 per level/semester: 28 Form of the course: on-site learning
+FiF.KFDF/A-boFI-136/22 Introduction into Higher Mathematics 1

 Active participation in classes (max.
 3 documented absences), preliminary knowledge test in the middle of the instruction period of the semester (max. number of points: 20), final written exam (max. number of points: